§ 108A-14. Duties and responsibilities.

 (7) To issue employment certificates to children under the regulations of the State Department of Labor;

 (8) To supervise adult care homes under the rules and regulations of the Medical Care Commission;

-(9) To assist and cooperate with the Division of Adult Correction of the Department of Public Safety and their representatives;
+(9) To assist and cooperate with the Division of Adult Correction and Juvenile Justice of the Department of Public Safety and their representatives;

 (10) Repealed by Session Laws 2003-13, s.
 7, effective April 17, 2003, and applicable to all petitions for sterilization pending and orders authorizing sterilization that have not been executed as of April 17, 2003.

 (11) To assess reports of child abuse and neglect and to take appropriate action to protect such children pursuant to the Child Abuse Reporting Law, Article 3 of Chapter 7B of the General Statutes;